nothingnhm/AD-Sentinel-Splunk-Based-Active-Directory-Detection-Lab/README.md

 This project is licensed under the **MIT License**.

-See the `LICENSE` file for more details.
+See the `https://github.com/nothingnhm/AD-Sentinel-Splunk-Based-Active-Directory-Detection-Lab/blob/main/LICENSE` file for more details.

 ---